SF's Hong Kong Lounge serves lucky foods for the ultimate Lunar New Year feast

 Visit here to learn more about Hong Kong Lounge and place an order.

-Each year, Hong Kong Lounge teams up with Fort Point Beer Company to provide a special brunch of delicious dim sum dishes and beer offerings.
+Each year, Hong Kong Lounge teams up with Fort Point Beer Company to provide a special brunch of delicious dim sum dishes and beer offerings in celebration of Lunar New Year and Beer Week.
 Visit here to pre-order your dim sum brunch at home for Saturday, February 20th.

 SF's Hong Kong Lounge serves lucky foods for the ultimate Lunar New Year feast